 Since these books are all relatively new, they can be easily obtained on Amazon.com, Amazon.co.uk and other international stores.
 Some of these books are also available as Kindle edition, so you can take them along on your smartphone, ereader, tablet, etc.

-If you’ve never played a (German) gamebook before and just want to have a little taste before you order a full book, I recommend a visit to spielbuch.net where you can play German gamebooks for free, in your browser.
-Visit this link to get a full listing of playable gamebooks in German.
+If you’ve never played a (German) gamebook before and just want to have a little taste before you order a full book, I recommend a visit to ifdb.org or spielbuch.net where you can play German gamebooks for free, in your browser.
 After selecting a book, look for the link that says “online spielen” or “play online”.
 These playable German gamebooks were created by regular people, not professional authors or publishers, so quality may vary.
 But it can be fun to dig around in the archives.
 There are even a handful of bilingual German-English adventures, e.g. “A dark place of mind“.

 When you play a German gamebook on your Kindle or in your browser, you can easily translate difficult words by using the Kindle dictionary or a browser extension.
-However, you might find that these books often use archaic words and expressions mixed with fantasy names and locations, and are therefore difficult for beginners or intermediate learners.
+Keep in mind though that these books often use archaic words and expressions mixed with fantasy names and locations, and are therefore often a bit difficult for beginners or intermediate learners.

 To make the fun of language learning through gamebooks more accessible, I’ve created a simplified gamebook series designed for German learners using easy language, an on-page dictionary and a “combat system” designed to teach grammar and vocabulary.
 The books are available as Kindle editions, ePub, paperback and as a free web-app edition.